Ba-dum, ba-dum, ba-dum.

-Once we had suitably stressed our victims participants out we remeasured their blood pressure and heart rate.
+Once we had suitably stressed our victims’ *cough* I mean participants out, we remeasured their blood pressure and heart rate.
 What would you expect to happen?
 Well if you said something like they would go up then congratulations you’re a winner!

 We did make sure that everyone left with the message that stress affects your body and chronic stress is not good for you.
 Plus a great big smile on their face and a sticker!